 Moisture problems in school buildings can be caused by a variety of problems: roof and plumbing leaks, condensation or excess humidity to name just a few.
 With moisture from storms and high traffic areas in schools where spores are constantly brought in from the outside, there is a high risk of mold developing.

 Of course there are ways to help reduce mold growth in schools, including reducing indoor humidity with proper ventilation, controlling humidity levels and the use of exhaust fans.
 However, as experts will tell you, it is nearly impossible to remove all mold spores from the air.
 So even with all the precautions, mold can still sneak up on you.
-School maintenance personnel should keep a sharp eye out for the following warning signs:
+Maintenance personnel at schools should keep a sharp eye out for the following warning signs: